avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 The notebook for this project is available here or run it in colab.
 I'll explain what every block is doing in this section.
 If you want to see results, skip to the end of the article.

 The core of this project, the game of life function is actually taken from [this post](http://www.bnikolic.co.uk/blog/python/jax/2020/04/19/game-of-life-jax.html).
 Thank you  B. Nikolic :).
-I followed his convention of importing jax.numpy as jax.lax.
+I followed his convention of importing `jax.numpy` as `N`, `jax.lax` as `L`.

     %matplotlib inline
     import jax